 Entrepreneurs: Brooks Powell

 Thrive+ After-Alcohol Aid is designed specifically to mitigate the negative effects of alcohol.
-It works by reducing short-term alcohol withdrawal, replacing lost vitamins, and providing your liver with what it needs to break down alcohol and its toxic by-products.
+It works by replacing lost vitamins from the reduced short-term alcohol withdrawal and providing your liver with what it needs to break down alcohol and its toxic by-products.

 Their After-Alcohol Aid is a patented solution based completely on clinical research done in scientific publications such as The Journal of Neuroscience.